albertkun/22S-ASIAAM-191A/docs/help/git_creating.md

-# Guide for creating a repository
+# Guide for creating a repository and inviting group members
 This guide is designed to show you how to create a repository and add group members.

 1. After logging in to GitHub click the plus icon and choose `New